ktrnthsnr/Redux-Store/README.md

 ## Testing

-- Within the client folder, run `npm run test` to run various reducer tests.
+- Within the client folder, run `npm run test` to run various reducer action tests.

-- The reducer queries to add, update, and remove from the categories, products and shopping cart are located under the client/src/utils/reducers.js.
-The tested to validate the functionality of the queries are located under client/src/__tests__ /reducers.test.js.
+- The reducer queries and associated jest tests to add, update, and remove from the categories, products and shopping cart are located under the `client/src/utils/reducers.js` and the tests to validate the functionality of the queries are located under `client/src/__tests__ /reducers.test.js`.

+- Jest tests
 ![Jest tests](./JestTests-shop-shop.jpg "Jest tests")